hardillb/alexa-oauth-test/README.md

 A sample app to test how the Alexa Home Skill system interacts with a oAuth provider.

-Everything seams to work apart from getting a new token using the refreshToken
+Everything seams to work apart from getting a new token using the refreshToken.
 ## Setup

 There are 3 parts to the setup: